 Anyone who’s worked on a film set will tell you, “Things don’t always go as planned.”
 Shoots run late, equipment gets lost, and in some unlucky cases, crew members get injured.
 For this and countless other reasons, producers purchase film production insurance for each production.

 However, determining whether you’re looking at a great policy or not can often be confusing, thanks to insurance jargon and confusing legalese.
 In this article, we break down everything you need to know about entertainment insurance, along with some tips to help you navigate policies for your next production.

 Film production insurance shields your production from liability up to a specified amount of money.
 Each insurance policy is different, tailored to your production company’s needs when the policy is bought.

 While most film production insurance polices cover on set injury and damage, specialized polices can usually be added on, according to your shoot.
-The insurance policy for a feature film shooting underwater, for instance, would vastly differ from a policy for a commercial shot on a used car lot.
+The insurance policy for a feature film shooting underwater, for instance, would vastly differ from a policy for a commercial shoot on a used car lot.

 While one would be more expensive, both policies’ intentions are the same: protect the producer should anything go wrong before, during, or after filming.

 In many ways, a film production insurance policy is a lot like a Chipotle burrito – you load up on all the individual items you think you need when you buy it.
 And if you’re not careful, you might have to pay for it later.

 A typical film insurance policy will cover injuries on set, equipment damage, copyright claims, and any car operated for the production, whether it’s a PA going on a meal run or a union truck driver hauling a trailer.

 From there, you can add on special policies.

 While most film production insurance policies cover the same areas, the amount to which they cover depends on your film production insurance broker.
 For example, a broker specializing in indie films likely wouldn’t be able to service a big budget studio film, where each A-List has to be insured for millions of dollars each.